MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 ### Avoid running too many folders at once

-To isolate different parts of your application, or when sharing data between WebView2 controls isn't needed, you can use different user data folders.
-For example, an application can consist of two WebView2 controls, one for displaying an advertisement and the other for displaying application content.
+To isolate different parts of your app, or when sharing data between WebView2 controls isn't needed, you can use different user data folders.
+For example, an app can consist of two WebView2 controls, one for displaying an advertisement and the other for displaying app content.
 You can use different user data folders for each WebView2 control.

 Each WebView2 browser process consumes additional memory and disk space.
 Therefore, avoid running a WebView2 control with too many different user data folders at the same time.